Toolbars

 Week viewโ

 The week view goes one level higher than the day view.
-It shows the days (and the day number), grouped by the week.
+It shows the days (and the day number), grouped by week.

 This is a useful view for high-level planning and capacity reporting.